FlipVernooij/httpies/README.md

 This is a first version and aldue working there are quite some improvements I would like to add:

 - general testing
-- Passing arguments to your scriptfiles might be improved for other languages than python.

 - Allow testing, perhaps use a ".after" or ".test" extension allowing you to write tests based on the httpie response.
+- Passing arguments to your script-files might be improved for other languages than python.
-- Test OSX and Windows, I am reasonably confident it will run on osX, yet I am just as confident that it won't run on windows.
+- Test OSX and Windows, I am reasonably confident it will run on OSX, and just as confident that it won't run on windows.